 - One-Offs and Editorials

 Gone are the days of Final Says and back in is the traditional review.
 Back when we were first starting HalfGen we looked at the writing on the wall and believed that people weren’t interested in full-scale reviews anymore, opting for shorter snippets or quick videos.
-We thought our Final Says were a solid solution to that, a two paragraph explanation of whether or not we recommend a game with supplemental pieces afterward providing deeper explanations.
-At first everything seemed to be going smoothly, but a Final Say rarely felt final when we wanted to keep writing about a game, leading to us delaying their release until it almost didn’t matter anymore.
+We thought our Final Says was a solid solution to that, a two-paragraph explanation of whether or not we recommend a game with supplemental pieces afterward providing deeper explanations.
+At first, everything seemed to be going smoothly, but a Final Say rarely felt final when we wanted to keep writing about a game, leading to us delaying their release until it almost didn’t matter anymore.
 Final Says also got tough to write.
 Two paragraphs became three, sometimes four but condensed into super paragraphs.
 It clearly wasn’t working.
 Instead of fixing it, we closed up shop.

 For this relaunch, we’re back with the tried and true review.
 I know Ross is especially happy about this, but it was even refreshing for me despite the fact that I got into a review rut long before HalfGen.
-With our new format we’re bringing in review scores (I know it sounds silly but there’s just something about seeing the number that makes it feel good) and experimenting with some formatting at the end of reviews to deliver a quick, concise overview for those who will simply scroll to the bottom anyway.
+With our new format, we’re bringing in review scores (I know it sounds silly but there’s just something about seeing the number that makes it feel good) and experimenting with some formatting at the end of reviews to deliver a quick, concise overview for those who will simply scroll to the bottom anyway.
 Besides, once they see the score they’ll probably scour the review anyway to figure out why it wasn’t higher/lower.

 One-Offs and Editorials is the home for all other written content.
 For the things a review can’t cover, discussions of industry trends, or simply to reminisce about times long forgotten, you’ll find them here.
 I wouldn’t expect anything crazy out of them, at least for the time being, but I look forward to writing a few things about what’s on my mind in games.
 Videos will have posts with our YouTube videos linked and Podcasts will be the home for our various feeds for your convenience.
 If we have ideas for new stuff we want to do or feel that we want to expand our repertoire then we will adjust these as needed.